-Starting in the fall of 2015, new doctoral students who have checked the appropriate line on their application for requesting financial aid will receive five straight years of an annual stipend of $19,000 and three straight years of 18 credits of free tuition (enough to pay for all courses and dissertation credits).
-Each of these students will also have, for five straight years, the opportunity to purchase health insurance through the Graduate School.
+Starting in the fall of 2015, new doctoral students who have checked the appropriate line on their application for requesting financial aid will receive five straight years of an annual stipend of $19,100 and three straight years of 18 credits of free tuition (enough to pay for all courses and dissertation credits).
 The continuation of one’s financial aid award from year to year is conditional on sufficient academic progress.
 In the first three years, doctoral students receiving this financial aid package will work as teaching assistants.
 In their fourth year they will work as teachers in a team offering several sections of undergraduate core theology courses.
 In their fifth year these same doctoral students will teach one section of an undergraduate core theology course per semester.

 Two or three incoming M.A. students per year will receive two straight years of 18 credits of free tuition (enough to pay for all courses).
 The continuation of one’s financial aid award from year to year is conditional on sufficient academic progress.

-Information on the financial aid for the M.A.C.D. program can be obtained by contacting Dr. Patrick Carey (firstname.lastname@example.org), who is in charge of this program.
+Information on the financial aid for the M.A.C.D. program can be obtained by contacting Dr. Susan Wood, SCL (email@example.com), who is in charge of this program.